-Amazons have been depicted as being sexually attracted to other women or don't like being defined by labels.
-Some like men while other have shown no interest.
+Amazons have been depicted as being sexually attracted to other women or not liking being defined by labels.
+Some like men while others have shown no interest.
 There's been hints and mentions throughout my reading into the post-Crisis Wonder Woman issues.
 As for Artemis herself?
 Since she hasn't had much time in the spotlight there hasn't been that much.
 I'm still reading up on a lot of issues.
 Fans have speculated so this is what I've seen as the most blatant (so far) examples which have been in Artemis Requiem and later on some clues in RHATO.

 Artemis: If this is misery, well, let me be miserable !
 And you know what they say...